Air Fryer Jalapeno Poppers

 If you prefer a crunchier pepper, set the air fryer to 390º.
 The topping and filling will cook quicker and the pepper will have a little more snap to it.
 Just note, this temp will only work for fresh poppers.
 Frying frozen jalapeno poppers will still need a lower temp to heat the filling through.

-These jalapeno poppers are delish as is, but definitely leave a little room for customization!
-Here are a few suggestions that would be delicious!
+These jalapeno poppers are delish as is, but are adaptable enough for customization!
+Here are a few ideas:

-- Add finely crumbled bacon to the topping and/or filling.
-YUM
+- Add finely crumbled bacon and green onions to the topping and the filling.

-- Crumbled Italian sausage or taco meat would be super good in these too.
+- Crumbled Italian sausage, buffalo chicken, or taco meat would be super good in these, too.

 - Swap out the ranch seasoning for some taco seasoning instead

-- Add a couple dashes of hot sauce to the filling for extra heat
+- Add a couple dashes of hot sauce to the filling for extra heat, or spices like onion powder, cumin, or chili powder for extra flavor.

 - Use Monterey Jack cheese with or instead of cheddar, or use your favorite Mexican blend of cheeses